 Bringing Wound Care to You

-Woundtech brings advanced wound care to your place of residence, which improves quality of life and removes barriers that may be preventing your wounds from healing.
+Woundtech brings advanced wound care to wherever a patient is, which improves quality of life and removes barriers that may be preventing your wounds from healing.
 Our clinicians specialize in wound management and follow evidence-based guidelines to deliver superior outcomes - including improved healing rates - reduced hospitalization and infection rates and improved compliance to healing plans.

 We Put Patients First

 Woundtech is a leading advanced wound care provider.
 All clinicians are extensively trained in wound care.

 After an initial visit, the clinician will develop a customized care plan based on your individual situation, using the highest clinical practices.
 Woundtech clinicians communicate with your doctors to ensure they stay up to date on your healing progress.

 Our advanced practice clinicians treat patients in their place of residence, alleviating the need for patients to arrange transportation and travel to a clinic.